berehovskyi/apex-validate/docs/Utils/Validate.md

 Validate.email('＠example.com'); // throws an IllegalArgumentException
 ```

-##### `static email(String email, String message)`
+##### `public static void email(String email, String message)`

 Checks that the argument `email` is valid.
-Please note that this validation method isn&apos;t fully RFC 5322 and RFC 6531 complaint e.g. does not support non-ASCII characters.
+Please note that this validation method isn't fully RFC 5322 and RFC 6531 compliant e.g. does not support non-ASCII characters.

 ###### Parameters

 |Param|Description|
 |---|---|
 |`email`|the email to validate|
 |`message`|the required custom exception message|

 ###### Throws

 |Exception|Description|
 |---|---|
 |`IllegalArgumentException`|if `email` is invalid with the custom exception `message`|